-“The Hackesche Höfe in Mitte is a mix of shops, culture and nightlife in a historic ensemble of buildings.
+“The Hackesche Höfe in Mitte house a mixture of shops, culture and nightlife in a historic building ensemble.

-The area of today's Hackesche Höfe, north of Alexanderplatz, was at the end of the 17th century outside the city walls.
-Here were numerous barns for storage of straw and hay, as it was forbidden at this time due to the fire danger to store it within the city walls.
-From this time comes the term Scheunenviertel, which has been preserved until today for the area around the Hackesche Höfe.
+The area of today's Hackesche Höfe, north of Alexanderplatz, was outside the city walls at the end of the 17th century.
+There were numerous barns for storing straw and hay, as it was forbidden to store them inside the city walls due to the fire risk.
+The term Scheunenviertel comes from this time and has been used for the area around the Hackesche Höfe.

-By 1700, many people had settled in the area in front of the city walls, it was the Spandau suburb with its own church.
-In 1731, at the behest of the Prussian King Frederick William I, the city wall was extended.
+Around 1700, many people settled in the area in front of the city walls; the Spandau suburb with its own church was built.
+In 1731, at the behest of the Prussian king Friedrich Wilhelm I, the city wall was expanded.
 Now the Spandau suburb belonged to Berlin.
-The Hackesche Markt was built according to plans by city commander Hans Christoph Graf von Hacke, who was to cultivate open spaces in this area.
+The Hackesche Markt was created according to plans by city commander Hans Christoph Graf von Hacke, who was to develop open spaces in this area.
 Today's Hackesche Markt was created.

-In the following years, the area experienced an influx of Jewish and French immigrants.
-The first synagogue was built and the Jewish cemetery on Grosse Hamburger Straße was built.
-The synagogue still standing today in Oranienburger Straße was built in 1866. "
+In the following years the area experienced an influx of Jewish and French immigrants.
+The first synagogue was built and the Jewish cemetery on Grosse Hamburger Strasse was built.
+The synagogue still standing on Oranienburger Strasse was built in 1866. "

 February 20, 2018

-"Opening of Hackesche Höfe 1906
+"Opening of the Hackesche Höfe 1906

 Directly opposite the Hackescher Markt in 1906 the Hackesche Höfe were opened after several years of construction.
-The eight-court complex was designed and built by the architect Kurt Berndt as Germany's largest residential and commercial property.
-The idea behind the architecture of the Hackesche Höfe was the close interlocking of the functions of the courtyards: the buildings of the first court were used only culturally, the following commercial and in the other courts were intended only rental apartments.
-August Endell designed the first courtyard with an appealing Art Nouveau façade.
+The complex of eight courtyards was designed and built by the architect Kurt Berndt as the largest residential and commercial property in Germany.
+The idea behind the architecture of the Hackesche Höfe was the close interlocking of the functions of the courtyards: the buildings of the first courtyard were used only culturally, the following commercial and in the other courts were intended only rental apartments.
+August Endell designed the first courtyard with an attractive Art Nouveau façade.

 During the Second World War, the Hackesche Höfe were partially destroyed.
 After a renovation, the entire complex was listed as a historical monument in 1977.
 During the German division, the Hackesche Höfe became a people's property and not maintained.
-As a result, the facades gradually fell into disrepair.
+Thus, the facades gradually fell into decay.
 After the turn of the Hackesche Höfe 1993 were restored for 80 million marks.